 Higher education in France is known to prepare highly experienced and talented professionals, highly skilled.

 Companies will see you as a candidate with an international mindset and a problem solver.

 Their degrees are respected and recognized by employers all over the world.

 Your ability to speak French will open you up for higher educational opportunities in French business schools and universities.

 Indians who know how to talk to the French can obtain a French government scholarship to study in France.

 6. A world-opening and a language of the Internet

-French is one of the critical tongues on the internet.
-Thus, it will offer you the opportunity to view the world from an alternative point of view by way of communicating with millions of French speakers from across the globe.
+French is one of the critical tongues on the Internet.
+Thus, it will offer you the opportunity to view the world from an alternative perspective by communicating with millions of French speakers from across the globe.